lukaslukasm/alliance-book/README.md

 - **May the Force (of Next.js) be with you.** Using `searchParams` puts us strictly into SSR teritory, which executes the heavy data aggregation request-time.
 That is not ideal.
 However, utilizing Next's force-cache on the `fetch()` and clever execution of the data aggregation inside `generateStaticProps` (even without utilizing the result), we get a warm server cache with all of the data at build-time and all of the fetches afterwards hit just the cache.

+## Features

+- **multi-select filters by attributes homeworld and gender.** In order to demonstate my capabilities I've decided to show one filtering implementation for hardcoded values, gender, and one for data objects fetched from the API.

+- **Generalized implementation of filter application.** The filtering capabilities are (partly) prepared to be expanded to another attributes.

+- **Meets 100% of the requirements.** Responsivity, accessibility, maintainablity, leveraging of Next's capabilities; SSG, SSR, force-fetching and more.

+- **Ready for coop.** Tight typescript, TS-friendly JSDoc, components and funcitonality broken down to smaller, well defined functions.

+- **Intentionally empty Prettier config.** I am completely flexible to you customs, I use it just to make the code uniformly formatted.

+- **Decoupled.** Greenfield projects like this one tend to grow in features.
+Thus I prioritized decoupling functions and components from data-specific shapes where possible.

 ## Run it locally

 Run the development server: